warlock-labs/dimensionals/README.md

 ## Features

-- Generic over element type and number of dimensions
+- Generic over an element type, number of dimensions, and storage backend
-- Efficient storage using a linear memory layout
+- Iterators, slices, indexing, and other standard Rust traits
-- Index and mutable index operations
+- Ergonomic and idiomatic `std::ops` implementations for arithmetic operations
-- Convenient macros for array creation
+- Convenient macros for vector and matrix creation
-- Extensible with custom storage backends

 ## Usage